The Windmill Turns Both Ways

 "Well, Akamaru got really huge all of a sudden," he scratched his head, "but Kiba acted like it was just my imagination or something."

-Kakashi resisted the urge to do a facepalm.
-"You know," he said mock-conspiratorially behind his hand at Tsunade, "I guess I never noticed since it was so gradual and slight, but I think he did get smarter over the years."
+"You know," Kakashi said mock-conspiratorially behind his hand at Tsunade, "I guess I never noticed since it was so gradual and slight, but I think he did get smarter over the years."

 "Ahhhh, mou!"
-Naruto said shrilly, pulling at his hair in frustration.
+Naruto shrilled, pulling at his hair in frustration.

 "You're doing this on purpose," Naruto accused, pointing at Tsunade and Kakashi.
 "First acting all scary like you're about to drag me in to be tortured, then making fun of me and talking in riddles!"